Philippine Normal University: Student publication

-American-era (1921) bronze and marble plaque for Filipino WWI soldier Tomas Claudio installed at Tomas Claudio Memorial Elementary School.
-A historical marker by the NHI was installed in his honor in 1992 at the town plaza of Morong.
 Founded in 1912, The Torch (Ang Sulo) is the official student publication of the university.
 It publishes periodicals and other printed materials funded, managed, and written by the students.
 The Torch publishes at least seven issues annually with the option of supplements, a special Filipino issue, called Ang Sulo, and a literary folio, called Aklas.

 It also holds activities, contests, and events, such as the annual "Liyab", a citywide journalism training seminar for high school publications, the "LitSem" or Literary Seminar workshop, and the Gawad Genoveva Edroza-Matute.

 The publication is a member of the Progresibong Lupon ng mga Manunulat ng PNU (PLUMA-PNU) and the College Editors Guild of the Philippines (CEGP).